mattermost/mattermost-handbook-1/source/guides/operating-metrics.md

 ### Current Non-Business Customers
 The number of non-business customers with at least one active subscription.

+## CAC, fully burdened

+All recognized expenses in marketing department P&L for period.

 ## Cash

 ### USD Cash Balance